jasonconny/-tweets/README.md

 target can equal dev, stage or prod.

-character can equal Chachi or Fonzie.
+character can equal Chachi, Fonzie or Richie.

 `./dist/get_tweets.php` will need to be modified after build to set the correct `$screen_name` and `$user_id` vars for each site.